jdersch/PERQemu/PERQemu/Readme.txt

 3.1 What's Not
 --------------

 - Ethernet.
-Unimplemented, but on the list!
+Unimplemented, but in development!
 [See above]

 - Option boards:  Canon laser, 3Mbit Ethernet.
 On the list.